chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/mage.md

 aliases: ["Mage"]
 ---
 # Mage
 *Source: Monster Manual p.
-347, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+347, Eberron: Rising from the Last War, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 Mages spend their lives in the study and practice of magic.
 Good-aligned mages offer counsel to nobles and others in power, while evil mages dwell in isolated sites to perform unspeakable experiments without interference.